Seagate/TCGstorageAPI/README.md

 It uses the openSeaChest project, its repository is maintained at https://github.com/Seagate/openSeaChest.

 TCGstorageAPI implements the TCG Storage Enterprise SSC and Opal SSC protocols for configuring SEDs.
-It supports a number of operations, such as taking ownership of the drive, setting authentication credentials, configuring bands (TCG Ranges), locking and unlocking of bands, etc. The API should be used in combination with Key Manager to securely store drive authentication credentials.
+It supports a number of operations, such as taking ownership of the drive, setting authentication credentials, configuring bands (TCG Ranges), locking and unlocking of bands, etc.

+The sed_cli script (located in sed_cli/sed_cli.py) implements the TCGstorageAPI to provide a python based, easy to use command line interface (CLI) for end users.
+A full README on this script can be found at sed_cli/README.md

 ### Required libraries